Tiberriver256/Tiberriver256.GitHub.io/_posts/2016-04-22-PowerShell-HTML-GUI-Pt2.md

 ---
 published: true
 layout: post
-title: "PowerShell GUI with HTML - Part 2"
+title: 'PowerShell GUI with HTML - Part 2'
 description: Part 2 of 3 in a blog series about building PowerShell GUIs using HTML and javascript.
 modified: {}
 tags:
   - PowerShell
   - GUI
   - HTML
 categories:
   - PowerShell
   - GUI
   - HTML
 ---

 ## The Series

 <article>
     <ul>
         {% for post in site.tags["HTML"] %}{% if post.title != null %}